h2oai/h2o-3/h2o-docs/src/product/downloading.rst

 Install on Anaconda Cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes how to set up and run H2O in an Anaconda Cloud environment.
 Conda 2.7, 3.5, and 3.6 repos are supported as are a number of H2O versions.
-Refer to `https://anaconda.org/h2oai/h2o/files <https://anaconda.org/h2oai/h2o/files>`__ to view a list of available H2O versions.
+See `which H2O versions are available on Anaconda <https://anaconda.org/h2oai/h2o/files>`__.

 Open a terminal window and run the following command to install H2O on the Anaconda Cloud.
 The H2O version in this command should match the version that you want to download.
-If you leave the h2o version blank and specify just ``h2o``, then the latest version will be installed.
+If you leave the H2O version blank and specify just ``h2o``, then the latest version will be installed.
 For example:

   .. substitution-code-block:: bash